 National Trust - see also: National Trust memberships (official website link)

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 The Roman Baths - 1.4 miles (Roman Site)

 Holburne Museum of Art - 1.5 miles (Museum)

 William Herschel Museum - 1.5 miles (Museum)

-American Museum in Britain - 1.6 miles (Museum)
+American Museum and Gardens - 1.6 miles (Museum)

 Nearest Accommodation to Prior Park Landscape Garden: